retched/ZC-USPSRestful/README.md

 ### Version/Release History

 - 1.3.2
-  Fixes a code bug that was released with 1.3.1. v1.3.1 has been deleted. v1.3.2 replaces that.
+  Fixes a code bug that was released with 1.3.1. v1.3.1 has been deleted and v1.3.2 replaces that.
 - 1.3.1
   Minor bug fix to re-add the four-cent difference between Metered First-Class Mail and non-metered First-Class Mail.
 Major bug fix for 1.3.0 that could potentially leave out configuration keys.
 - 1.3.0